A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 Logitech was founded back in 1981, and they have grown into the renowned and prestigious company that we know and love for their top-quality products, peripherals in particular.
-The first product of theirs we’ll be looking at wholly lives up to that reputation.
+The first product of theirs that we’ll be looking at surely lives up to that reputation.

 The Logitech HD Pro C920 is a very good webcam that is capable of capturing clear and crisp photos and videos.
 It is a compact, flexible, and good-looking camera whose sheer quality and a number of convenient features make it one of the best webcams on this list.

-The webcam is not worse off when it comes to audio either, as it comes with a stereo rather than a mono microphone that most of the more affordable webcams are equipped with.
-Plus, it has background noise reduction, making it excellent for video calls but streamers will probably want to use a dedicated microphone.
+The webcam is not worse off when it comes to audio either, as it arrives with a stereo rather than a mono microphone that most of the cheaper webcams are equipped with.
+Plus, it has background noise reduction, making it excellent for video calls, but streamers will probably want to use a dedicated microphone.